oliviaklohr/rails-interview/app/views/welcome/index.html.md

 A Question can have one or more answers, and can be private.
 Every Answer belongs to one question.
 Each Question has an asker (User), and each Answer has an answerer (User).

 A Tenant is a consumer of the API you are going to write.
-A db/seeds.rb file is included to preload the database with test data.
+A db/seeds.rb file is included to preload the database with test data when you setup the DB.

 ## You need to accomplish the following tasks: